 Arthroscopy is a way to gain information about a joint injury or region of damage when X-rays and other imaging tests can’t show enough.
-At Denver Metro Orthopedics, P.C. in Englewood, Centennial, Lone Tree, and Aurora, Colorado, Stephen Thon, MD, and John Schwappach, MD, use arthroscopy to examine joint damage or make minor repairs within a joint.
+At Denver Metro Orthopedics, P.C. in Englewood and Aurora, Colorado, John Schwappach, MD, uses arthroscopy to examine joint damage or make minor repairs within a joint.
 To see if you’re a candidate for this minimally invasive procedure, call Denver Metro Orthopedics, P.C., or schedule an appointment online today.

-During arthroscopy, the providers make small incisions around the injured joint.
-If they’re simply using the procedure to view the inside, a single incision will suffice.
-Through that incision, they insert a long camera called an arthroscope with a light on the end.
+During arthroscopy, the provider makes small incisions around the injured joint.
+If he is simply using the procedure to view the inside, a single incision will suffice.
+Through that incision, he inserts a long camera called an arthroscope with a light on the end.
 The feed from the camera appears live on a nearby high-definition screen.

-By viewing the inside of a joint with an arthroscopy, Dr. Thon and Dr. Schwappach can make a diagnosis and assess the degree of damage for treatment planning.
+By viewing the inside of a joint with an arthroscopy, Dr. Schwappach can make a diagnosis and assess the degree of damage for treatment planning.

-In some cases, they may make repairs using the arthroscope for guidance.
-They manipulate small instruments through additional button-sized incisions to remove bone fragments or repair torn or inflamed tissue.
+In some cases, he may make repairs using the arthroscope for guidance.
+He manipulates small instruments through additional button-sized incisions to remove bone fragments or repair torn or inflamed tissue.

 Denver Metro Orthopedics, P.C. offers arthroscopy for injuries and damage affecting the following joints:

 Your shoulder is a ball-and-socket joint with a wide range of movement, which is unfortunately prone to an array of injuries.
-Dr. Thon and Dr. Schwappach can use shoulder arthroscopy to diagnose or manage impingements, rotator cuff tears, instability, damaged cartilage, bone spurs, or arthritis of the collarbone.
+Dr. Schwappach can use shoulder arthroscopy to diagnose or manage impingements, rotator cuff tears, instability, damaged cartilage, bone spurs, or arthritis of the collarbone.

 Your elbow is a hinge joint, so it doesn’t have the same range of motion as your shoulder.
 An elbow arthroscopy can diagnose or treat scar tissue, torn cartilage, arthritis, or bone spurs.